MolecularBioinformatics/VisProPhyl/README.md

 This package contains tools to map BLAST results on the NCBI taxonomy phylogenetic tree.
 It helps to analyse the presence/absence of proteins or genes in various taxa.
 This information can be useful, for example, for the analysis of two competing pathways (see e.g. [Bockwoldt et al. 2019](https://doi.org/10.1073/pnas.1902346116)).

+If you used this tool in your work, please cite:

+> TODO: Citation of our paper.

 Installation
 ------------